How to Know If Your Pool Salt Cell Is Bad - 7 Warning Signs

 Cell Hour Monitoring

 Most quality salt systems track cell operating hours.
-Residential cells typically last 10,000-15,000 hours, which translates to 3-7 years depending on your climate and usage.
+Residential cells typically last 10,000-15,000 hours, which translates to approximately 3-5 years with average daily operation of 8-12 hours.
 If your cell is approaching these hours and showing performance issues, replacement is likely needed.

 Cleaning History Impact